Sport in Sheffield: Boxing

 Sheffield has enjoyed huge success in boxing mainly due to the Wincobank gym run by Brendan Ingle.
 During the 1990s several world champions were produced including Naseem Hamed, Herol Graham, Johnny Nelson and Paul Jones.
 Sheffield continued to produce world champions in the 2000s with the likes of Clinton Woods, Junior Witter, and Kell Brook.

 Cricket

 Sheffield still has a number of local cricket teams, including Sheffield United Cricket Club, Shiregreen Cricket Club, Hallam Cricket Club and Sheffield Collegiate CC.
 Most of which play in the South Yorkshire Cricket League.

 Football

 There are two derbies played in the city.
 Sheffield United and Wednesday contest the Steel City Derby in the league or sometimes as a pre-season friendly if they are not in the same division.
-The last team to win a 'Steel City Derby' was Sheffield United in the 2017/18 season, scoring 4 goals at Hillsborough in a 2–4 victory over the owls.
+The last team to win a 'Steel City Derby' was Sheffield United in the 2024–25 season, with Rhian Brewster scoring the winner in the 61st minute.
 Hallam F.C. and Sheffield F.C. still play the world's oldest derby.
 They are currently both in the Northern Counties East League Premier Division.
+Sheffield Wednesday have entered administration as of 24 October 2025.